 Truth: Recovery is Possible

 Treatment for eating disorders looks different for everyone, but it almost always involves therapy.
 For some people, inpatient programs may be the right first step.
 For others, intensive outpatient programs or individual therapy may be better.
-There is also medication available for certain eating disorders, and medication can help treat comorbid disorders like depression.
+Medication is also available for certain Eating Disorders, which can help treat comorbid disorders like Depression.